SMARTLAGOON/AlLoRa/README.md

    ### [Source](https://github.com/SMARTLAGOON/AlLoRa/blob/ModuLoRa/AlLoRa/Nodes/Source.py) usage:
    1. Instantiation:

-      For the user, the Source must be instantiated with the same parameters explained in [Node](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b), plus:
+      For the user, the Source must be instantiated with the same parameters explained in **Node**, plus:

       -name: A nickname for the Node, it shouldn’t be too large, we recommend a maximum of 3 characters, for the testing we used one letter (Nodes “A”, “B”, “C”…)

-      -chunk_size (optional): It is the size of the payload of actual content to be sent in each [Packet](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b).
+      -chunk_size (optional): It is the size of the payload of actual content to be sent in each ***Packet**.
 The maximum and default chunk_size is 235 for p2p mode and 233 for mesh mode, but if for some reason the user prefers to make it smaller, this is the parameter to change.

- 2. Establish Connection:
+ 1. Establish Connection:

     The first thing to do with the Source is to use the establish_connection method.
 It will wait until a message for itself arrives, in order to sync with the Requester/Gateway Node.

- 3. Set a File:
+ 2. Set a File:

-    Now, we can start using the Node to send [Files](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b).
-For this, we use the set_file method, that receives a previously instantiated object of the class [File](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) (more about it above…).
+    Now, we can start using the Node to send **Files**.
+For this, we use the set_file method, that receives a previously instantiated object of the class **File** (more about it above…).
 Another way to set a file to sent is with the restore_file method, but this is only supposed to be used when the code had some type of interruption, and we need to continue sending a File “mid-chunk”.

- 4. Send the File:
+ 3. Send the File:

     After this, we call the send_file method, and it will manage the transfer of all the chunks  of the File to be sent.